 Anise has certain hormone-mimicking properties and the ability to regulate hormone fluctuations in the body, helping everything from sleep issues to PMS.
 It can stimulate menstruation and help relieve menopause symptoms such as hot flashes, vaginal dryness, mood swings, and sleep disturbances.

 Blocks the Growth of Fungus and Bacteria

-Anise seed has been shown to have powerful antifungal properties that could aid in the treatment of fungal infections like athlete’s foot or ringworm.
+Anise Seed Tea has been shown to have powerful antifungal properties that could aid in the treatment of fungal infections like athlete’s foot or ringworm.

 In particular, Anise is especially effective against yeast and dermatophytes, a type of fungus responsible for many types of skin disease.